 3 Reasons Why It Is Important to Expand Your Diet

 However, you may be hesitant to reintroduce high-FODMAP foods.
 It’s understandable!
 If you felt really good during the elimination phase, you may be a bit anxious.
 Why should you risk experiencing symptoms by trying more high-FODMAP foods, bigger portions, or different combinations?
 There are at least three good reasons.

 First of all, as happens with any restrictive diet, a low FODMAP diet may compromise the intake of key nutrients.
 Research studies have shown that, during the elimination phase, intake of dietary fiber, calcium, and iron can be too low.
 However, when participants started re-introducing high FODMAP foods, these nutrients were restored.

 Secondly, expanding your diet will make sure you get enough prebiotic-rich foods in your diet.
 Prebiotics are substances that the bacteria that live mostly in our large intestine use as food.
 These good gut bacteria are key to the health of your gut and have several other health benefits.
 Therefore, we don’t want to starve them!
 According to research, a low FODMAP diet can reduce the intake of prebiotic fibers.
 After all, most prebiotic-rich foods are high in FODMAPs.
 As a result, the variety and number of good bacteria can decrease after only 3-4 weeks.
 For this reason, it is important to re-introduce as many sources of prebiotic-rich foods as you can tolerate.

 3. Maintain or improve quality of life

-If you are stuck in the elimination phase (many people are!) and are not sure how to properly test high-FODMAP foods and expand your diet long-term, I can help!
+In conclusion, the third step of the FODMAP protocol allows you to personalize and expand the variety of your diet.
+This will make your diet not just more enjoyable but more nutritious and healthy.
+If you are stuck in the elimination phase – many people are! – and are not sure how to properly test high-FODMAP foods and expand your diet long-term, I can help!